What is the "Gospel"?

 Beware, I pray thee, of presuming that thou art saved.
 If thy heart be renewed, if thou shalt hate the things that thou didst once love, and love the things that thou didst once hate; if thou hast really repented; if there be a thorough change of mind in thee; if thou be born again, then thou hast reason to rejoice; but if there be no vital change, no inward godliness; if there be no love to God, no prayer, no work of the Holy Spirit, then thy saying ‘I am saved’ is but thine own assertion, and it may delude, but it will not deliver thee.”

-No one can receive Christ as his Savior while he rejects Him as Lord.
-It is true, the preacher adds, that the one who accepts Christ should also surrender to Him as Lord, but he at once spoils it by asserting that, though the convert fails to do so, nevertheless Heaven is sure to him.
-That is one of the Devil’s lies.4.
-Matthew 16:24-26 (“Then said Jesus unto his disciples, If any man will come after me, let him deny himself, and take up his cross, and follow me.
-For whosoever will save his life shall lose it: and whosoever will lose his life for my sake shall find it.
-For what is a man profited, if he shall gain the whole world, and lose his own soul?”) is usually given an easy-believe bent.
-Modern preachers and commentators claim that these verses tell Christians how they can be more “spiritual” if they take their faith to this level, similar to how an average athlete becomes a super, Olympics athlete.
-Why then is it followed with a verse warning a person about losing his soul?
+Another of Jesus' "hard sayings" is Matthew 16:24-26: “Then Jesus said to His disciples, 'If anyone desires to come after Me, let him deny himself, and take up his cross, and follow Me.
+For whoever desires to save his life will lose it, but whoever loses his life for My sake will find it.
+For what profit is it to a man if he gains the whole world, and loses his own soul?
+Or what will a man give in exchange for his soul?'”
+Modern preachers and commentators claim that these verses tell Christians how they can be more “spiritual” if they take their faith to this level, perhaps similar to how an average athlete becomes a super, Olympics athlete.
+Yet an important clue is in the context of the passage, for why are the verses above followed by a verse warning a person about losing his soul?

-8. The prodigal son is preached as a story of a Christian coming back from a backslidden condition, rather than as a story of salvation.
-It is indeed, first of all, a story of salvation: Jesus used it to convey to the Pharisees why He bypassed them and went directly to the publicans and sinners, and perhaps even to foreshadow God’s intention to offer salvation to the gentiles – thus, the anger and jealousy of the second brother, representing the Jews.
-But it is also a beautiful picture of an individual’s salvation: the unsaved person takes the provision of his Maker and squanders it on riotous living; because of the natural consequences of ungodly behavior, he finds himself in a pitiful condition; in his despair, he “comes to himself” (i.e., he is “enlightened”), then comes to his father in deep repentance, much as the publican who prayed, “God, be merciful to me, a sinner.”
+But this parable is also a beautiful picture of an individual’s salvation: the unsaved person takes the provision of his Maker and squanders it on riotous living; because of the natural consequences of ungodly behavior, he finds himself in a pitiful condition; in his despair, he “comes to himself” (i.e., he is “enlightened”), then comes to his father in deep repentance, much as the publican who prayed, “God, be merciful to me, a sinner.”
 His father, like God, has been awaiting his return, kisses him, and puts “the best robe” – the robe of righteousness – on him.
-To make this into a backslider story denigrates God’s saving power and makes a mockery of the Scriptural truths of salvation, because it makes it to be of so little value that it could not keep a sinner from such a woeful condition: “He leadeth me in the paths of righteousness for His name’s sake!”
+To make this into a Christian backslider story denigrates the life-changing power of God’s saving grace, because it makes it to be of so little value that it could not keep a sinner from such a woeful condition: “He leads me in the paths of righteousness for His name’s sake!”

 Sin and the Christian

-Another common backslider example is Jonah, who ran from God, yet the time span of his sin as presented in the book is only a day or so, and that he was immediately, severely and supernaturally chastised.
+Another common example of a so-called "backsliding believer" is Jonah, who ran from God, yet the time span of his sin as presented in the book is only a day or so, and he was immediately, severely and supernaturally chastised.
 Solomon is much more of an enigma, but we must admit that there is much we do not know about him.
 We do not know the exact timeline of his life: when he was saved, which of his books were written when, etc. Furthermore, the doctrine of Old Testament salvation is in itself difficult to know with precision.
-Certainly it was by faith, which manifested itself in obedience toward God, just as in the New Testament.
-But many believe that the reality of an indwelling Spirit of God, residing permanently in every true believer, was not known in the Old Testament, as Paul indicates when he says, “I am made a minister...to fulfill the word of God, even the mystery which hath been hid from ages and from generations, but now is made manifest to His saints....which is Christ in you, the hope of glory.”
-Certainly, there is no mention of a New Birth in the Old Testament, but it is not only spoken of but mandatory in the New Testament: “Ye must be born again.”
+Certainly it was by faith – "Abraham believed God, and it was accounted to him for righteousness" – which manifested itself in obedience toward God, just as in the New Testament.
+But the reality of an indwelling Spirit of God, residing permanently in every true believer, was quite possibly different in the Old Testament, as Jesus indicates when He announces the sending of the Comforter, God's Holy Spirit, as something heretofore unknown (John 14:16-17).
+Likewise, there is no mention of a New Birth in the Old Testament; however, it is not only spoken of, but mandatory in the New Testament: “You must be born again.”
+In any case, we cannot take these Old Testament figures, or our own personal experiences, to contradict the plain meaning of other Scriptures, and we should not build a doctrine of salvation based on incomplete information in the Old Testament when we have a more perfect explanation of it in the New Testament.

 The Indivisible Truth

-Rom.
-2:5-9: “But after thy hardness and impenitent heart treasurest up unto thyself wrath against the day of wrath and revelation of the righteous judgment of God; Who will render to every man according to his deeds: To them who by patient continuance in well doing seek for glory and honour and immortality, eternal life: But unto them that are contentious [or “self-seeking”], and do not obey the truth, but obey unrighteousness, indignation and wrath, tribulation and anguish…” (Those who are perpetually “backslidden” should see which half of this verse applies to them, and should be fearing the wrath of God, not the absence of rewards.)
+Romans 2:5-9: “But in accordance with your hardness and your impenitent heart you are treasuring up for yourself wrath in the day of wrath and revelation of the righteous judgment of God, who "will render to each one according to his deeds": eternal life to those who by patient continuance in doing good seek for glory, honor, and immortality; but to those who are self–seeking and do not obey the truth, but obey unrighteousness––indignation and wrath, tribulation and anguish, on every soul of man who does evil…” Those who are perpetually “backslidden” should see which half of this verse applies to them, and should be fearing the wrath of God, not the absence of rewards.

-Rom.
-6:12-22: “Let not sin therefore reign in your mortal body, that ye should obey it in the lusts thereof.
-Neither yield ye your members as instruments of unrighteousness unto sin: but yield yourselves unto God, as those that are alive from the dead, and your members as instruments of righteousness unto God.
-For sin shall not have dominion over you: for ye are not under the law, but under grace.
-What then? shall we sin, because we are not under the law, but under grace?
-God forbid.
-Know ye not, that to whom ye yield yourselves servants to obey, his servants ye are to whom ye obey; whether of sin unto death, or of obedience unto righteousness?
-But God be thanked, that ye were the servants of sin, but ye have obeyed from the heart that form of doctrine which was delivered you.
-Being then made free from sin, ye became the servants of righteousness….But now being made free from sin, and become servants to God, ye have your fruit unto holiness, and the end everlasting life.”
-(The fruit of salvation is stated as a fact, not as a “should be.”)
+Romans 6:12-22: "Therefore do not let sin reign in your mortal body, that you should obey it in its lusts.
+And do not present your members as instruments of unrighteousness to sin, but present yourselves to God as being alive from the dead, and your members as instruments of righteousness to God.
+For sin shall not have dominion over you, for you are not under law but under grace.
+What then?
+Shall we sin because we are not under law but under grace?
+Certainly not!
+Do you not know that to whom you present yourselves slaves to obey, you are that one’s slaves whom you obey, whether of sin leading to death, or of obedience leading to righteousness?
+But God be thanked that though you were slaves of sin, yet you obeyed from the heart that form of doctrine to which you were delivered.
+And having been set free from sin, you became slaves of righteousness....
+But now having been set free from sin, and having become slaves of God, you have your fruit to holiness, and the end, everlasting life.
+The fruit of salvation, though I have omitted a portion of the passage which acknowledges the weakness of the flesh, is stated as a fact, not as a should be.

-Col. 1:21-23: “And you, that were sometime alienated and enemies in your mind by wicked works, yet now hath he reconciled in the body of his flesh through death, to present you holy and unblameable and unreproveable in his sight: If ye continue in the faith grounded and settled, and be not moved away from the hope of the gospel, which ye have heard.”
-(Most of us know many professing Christians who fall away into deep sin.
+Colossians 1:21-23: “And you, who once were alienated and enemies in your mind by wicked works, yet now He has reconciled in the body of His flesh through death, to present you holy, and blameless, and above reproach in His sight–– if indeed you continue in the faith, grounded and steadfast, and are not moved away from the hope of the gospel which you heard...”
+Most of us know many professing Christians who fall away into deep sin.
 Many will never come back to church, and of them we will rightly say, “They went out from us…that it might be made manifest that they were not of us.”
 But many others will eventually come back to church or “back to the Lord” when they are burdened by their own guilt, a natural consequence of sin even in an unsaved person, which demonstrates “the work of the law written in their hearts, their conscience also bearing witness, and their thoughts the mean while accusing or else excusing one another” (Romans 2:15).
 Some of these will even come back with great joy and become excited and active in the church again, but if Biblical salvation is indeed as this verse describes it, these people need to be seriously questioned about their salvation before they are accepted back into the embrace of the assembly of saints.
-But this verse has further implications.
-If those who choose to remain in what they admit to be a “backslidden” condition would consider that perhaps they are not just sacrificing closeness to God but are playing with their eternal destiny, many would consider their condition more carefully – for it is not saying a prayer or making an emotional profession that brings one to salvation, but as Jesus said, we must “strive to enter in at the strait [narrow] gate,” for wide is the way that leads to destruction, but narrow is the way that leads to life.
-Or, as Peter wrote, “Be diligent to make your calling and election sure.”

-Jude 1:24: Now unto Him that is able to keep you from falling, And to present you faultless Before the presence of His glory with exceeding joy.”
-(Can a person who is always struggling with and/or stumbling into major sin say confidently that he is saved?)
+Jude 1:24: "Now to Him who is able to keep you from stumbling, And to present you faultless Before the presence of His glory with exceeding joy.”
+Certainly, any Christian can fall into sin, sometimes even for an extended period of time, but again, the issue is whether such a person can confidently insist that he is saved.

 Biblical Assurance

-But assurance in this modern age has become, in most evangelical circles, an end in itself, to be held almost as a basic right of all church members who have prayed a sinner’s prayer, whether or not they have experienced or give evidence of these workings of the Spirit; and those who struggle over assurance are counseled for the quick cure, often with an “assurance verse” such as 1 Jn.
-5:13, which says, “These things have I written unto you, that ye may know that you have eternal life…” This verse is often misunderstood to support the notion that a lack of confidence about one’s salvation or causing others to lack confidence is not of faith or is even sinful; thus, it is often pointed out to a new “convert” to give him immediate assurance.
-It is used in appeals given from pulpits such as, “How many of you know for sure you are going to heaven?”
-These appeals fail to consider, first, that self-deceit about one’s soul is the natural state of the unsaved man, and giving Bible verses out of context that perpetuate that self-deceit can lead one to hell.
-Furthermore, they fail to consider that assurance does not come from the Bible alone; it is the combined result of the truths of God’s Word, an individual’s awareness of them, the evidences of saving grace working in his life, and the inner witness Holy Spirit, the last three of which cannot be known by any other human being.
+The above appeals, however, fail to consider, first, that self-deceit about one’s soul is the natural state of the unsaved man, and giving Bible verses out of context that perpetuate that self-deceit can lead one to hell.
+God-given assurance does not come from the Bible alone; it is the combined result of (1) the truths of God’s Word, (2) an individual’s awareness of them, (3) the evidences of saving grace working in his life, and (4) the inner witness of the Holy Spirit – the last three of which cannot be known by any other human being.
 To carelessly impart assurance to a new convert before we see these evidences is extremely dangerous, as pointed out by Dr. John Duncan, who observed in the late 19th century, “When the doctrine of assurance [as] being necessarily contained in faith (as to be essential to it) gets into a church, in the second generation it gets habituated to the use of the highest appropriating language by dead, carnal men.”
 I fear that this describes most churches in our day.

-Another favorite “assurance passage” is 2 Peter 1:19: “We have also a more sure word of prophecy,” and is used to indicate that we base our salvation on the Bible, not on our feelings.
-In this case, a common pulpit appeal is for people to raise their hands if they would like to know from the Bible how they can go to heaven.
+Another favorite “assurance passage” often given is 2 Peter 1:19: “We have also a more sure word of prophecy,” and is used to indicate that we base our salvation on the Bible, not on our feelings.
+A common pulpit appeal is for people to raise their hands if they would like to know from the Bible how they can go to heaven.
 It is true that the Bible is indeed the source of all we can know about salvation; but one must evaluate one’s own condition not only on what the Bible says about the facts of salvation, but about the fruits of salvation.
 If the person lacks assurance, they first need to determine if their life, not their memory of an experience, gives evidence of true salvation – or bears the “marks of grace,” as some Puritans expressed it.
 If they are not sure, they should be advised to spend time in God’s Word and on their knees, and allow Him to give assurance or take it away.
 As for re-praying the sinner’s prayer “just in case,” it has no biblical basis; it accomplishes nothing, and could indeed make one more a child of hell than he is already.

 I would suggest that the widespread use of these unbiblical assurance teachings and misguided appeals in evangelical Christianity is the great error of our day, and has resulted in an almost unreachable generation of fruitless professors, like those of whom Spurgeon said,